lioravr/NBA-Analyzing/readme.md

 1. Download all the files and zip them.

-2. open WSL and go to the project path
+2. open WSL and navigate to the project path

 3. Run this command on your WSL